by Wahyu W.Pandoe, Chief Scientist, Indonesian Research Vessel Baruna Jaya IV, BPPT Technology Center for Marine Survey – Indonesia

-Since last year’s World Ocean Conference (WOC), North Sulawesi (a Province of Indonesia) is becoming more popular due to its natural beauty.
+Since last year’s World Ocean Conference (WOC), North Sulawesi (a province of Indonesia) is becoming more popular due to its natural beauty.
 The hilly landscape and mountainous area reflect a variety of land usse.
 Offshore to the north of Sulawesi, several islands of varying sizes spread irregularly.
 The main islands in the region are the Sangihe and Talaud Islands, though they are not widely known by the Indonesian people.
 The Sulawesi Sea and Pacific Ocean limit these islands to the west and east, respectively.
 The Philippine mainland is located less than 200 nautical miles to the north.
-The regional seafloor varies greatly, hosting steep bathymetric areas and depths as deep as 5000 meters.
+The regional seafloor varies greatly, hosting steep bathymetric areas and depths as deep as 5,000 meters.

 The very steep southern wall of the seamount may cause concern for the people living on the west coast of Siau Island.
-This area is well known for having frequent earthquakes; A medium magnitude earthquake could potentially cause a submarine landslide that could generate a tsunami wave.
-While recent mapping efforts have revealed this seamount, others likely remain unseen.
-The NOAA Ship Okeanos Explorer has been mapping deeper areas of the Sangihe Talaud region, revealing new underwater features, and will investigate this new seamount with the Little Hercules ROV tomorrow.
+This area is well known for having frequent earthquakes; a medium magnitude earthquake could potentially cause a submarine landslide that could generate a tsunami wave.
+While recent mapping efforts have revealed this particular seamount, others likely remain unseen.
+NOAA Ship Okeanos Explorer has been mapping deeper areas of the Sangihe Talaud region, revealing new underwater features, and will investigate this new seamount with the Little Hercules remotely operated vehicle tomorrow.